 TIP: More information to help you understand each of these situations is available on pages 6 to 7 in our First Responder Handbook.

-A person with dementia will experience a progressive loss of ability to communicate.
-The further the disease progresses, the less he will be able to express himself or understand what is being said.
+A person living with dementia will experience a progressive loss of ability to communicate.
+The further their condition progresses, the less they will be able to express themselves or understand what is being said.

-You may find the following strategies helpful when approaching and communicating with a person with Alzheimer’s disease:
+You may find the following strategies helpful when approaching and communicating with a person living with dementia:

 - Identify yourself, e.g., “My name is… I’m here to help you get home.”